Noida: 3 new coronavirus cases, total rises to 63

-Two more coronavirus positive patients were detected in Noida and one in Greater Noida on Thursday, taking the total number of COVID-19 cases in Gautam Buddh Nagar to 63, according to officials
+Two more persons tested positive for coronavirus in Noida and one in Greater Noida on Thursday, taking the total number of COVID-19 cases in Gautam Buddh Nagar to 63, according to officials.
+"The new cases are from Sector 50 and Eldico Utopia in Sector 93A of Noida and Silver City in Sector P12 of Greater Noida," the Health Department here stated.

-"The new cases are from Sector 50 and Eldico Utopia in Sector 93A of Noida and Silver City in Sector P12 of Greater Noida," the Health Department here stated
+"A total of 1,168 samples have been sent for COVID-19 test from Gautam Buddh Nagar so far and 63 of them have tested positive," the department stated in its daily statement.
+With the three new cases, the total number of "active cases" in Gautam Buddh Nagar has for the first time crossed the 50-mark, the officials said.

-"A total 1,168 samples have been sent for COVID-19 test from Gautam Buddh Nagar so far and 63 of them have tested positive," the department stated in its daily statement.
+"Of the 63 patients so far detected, 12 have been cured and discharged from hospitals, leaving 51 active cases," the Health Department said.
+Currently, 809 people are under surveillance across Noida and Greater Noida, while 482 are isolated at different facilities – 248 at Sector 39 district hospital, 142 at a Gautam Buddh Univeristy hostel, 15 in GIMS, 29 in Child PGI, 41 in Galgotia hostel, four in Sharda hospital, three in a private hospital, it added.
+Gautam Buddh Nagar adjoining Delhi in western Uttar Pradesh has so far recorded the highest number of COVID-19 positive cases in the state, where the tally stood at 410 on Thursday, according to official figures..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)